-At the onset of every project I walk my clients through a comprehensive creative brief before beginning design.
-A good portion of this brief is devoted to analyzing and visualizing the market positioning goals of the brand so that we can develop a design solution that is not only aesthetically beautiful, but appropriately positioned in relationship to the target market.
+Before beginning a design project, I walk my clients through a comprehensive creative brief.
+A good portion of this brief is devoted to analyzing and visualizing the market positioning goals of the brand so that we can develop a design solution that is not only aesthetically beautiful, but appropriately positioned within the target market.
 Once you’ve developed your brand’s essence, a succinct positioning statement is the next important step.
 If you’re a brand owner and you can’t define your positioning in 3-4 sentences, it’s time to refocus

-A good positioning statement will include a succinct description of your target market along with a clear picture of how your target market will perceive your brand.
-In other words, it’s how your brand essence, or core attributes, are presented in the market to the target consumer in relation to their lifestyle.
+A good positioning statement includes a succinct description of your target market along with a clear picture of how your target market will perceive your brand.
+In other words, it’s how your brand essence, or core attributes, are presented to the target consumer in relation to their lifestyle.

-Developing a market positioning statement is an integral exercise to be done with your marketing team.
-This will ensure that everyone understands and shares the proper vision for the brand – ideally before package design, marketing plan development etc. The last thing you want is to develop the brand only to discover at launch that everyone has a different vision for the brand and its direction or worse your packaging is not in alignment with your positioning.
+Developing a market positioning statement is an important exercise for your marketing team.
+This will ensure that everyone understands and shares the proper vision for the brand.
+Ideally, this exercise is done before package design, marketing plan development etc. The last thing you want is to develop the brand only to discover at launch that everyone has a different vision and direction for the brand – or worse, your packaging is not in alignment with your positioning.

 - Target Market – A specific group of consumers at which your alcohol beverage is aimed.